YoustinaMitsho/Games-In-Unity/README.md

 4. Open .exe file and enjoy.

 ## 🛠️ Development
+Languages Used: C#

+Libraries/Frameworks: Unity

-Languages Used: List of languages (e.g., Python, C#, JavaScript) Libraries/Frameworks: (e.g., Unity, Pygame, Phaser) Each game may vary in its tech stack, so please refer to individual game README files for more details on dependencies and tools used.
+NB: Each game may vary in its tech stack, so please refer to individual game README files for more details on dependencies and tools used.

 ## 🌟 Acknowledgements
 Special thanks to anyone who contributed or helped with testing.